bonolo/fec-etl/README.md

 MySQL (or other database)
 -------------------------

 I created the Pentaho transformations using MySQL 8.0 on MacOS.
 Any of these transformations can be configured to use different databases.
+A couple use MySQL bulk loader, but even that would be easy enough to switch out.

 MySQL installation instructions are beyond the scope of this document.
 Once you have MySQL (or your database of choice) up and running, do the following...